Subscribers to my email list get free early access to future chapters!

 The magician stuttered in fear as he responded, “If I tell y-you, I will die anyways.
 This is the c-contract I have with my w-workers.”

 Qingcang held the magician firmly, ready to inflict significant pain but not enough to kill him.
 He spoke with a terrifying voice, “You don’t know me.
 If you don’t tell me, I’ll force you to choose what I should remove first: your skin or your limbs, little by little,” he continued with narrowed eyes, staring deep into the magician’s frightened eyes.
-“Don’t try my patience,” he warned, his intimidation clear.
+“Don’t try my patience.”

 “You didn’t kill him, did you?”
 Lina inquired.